tenzir/tenzir/changelog/next/bug-fixes/3633--ensure-exporter-metrics.md

-The "exporter" metrics will now be emitted in case the exporter finishes early.
+The `exporter.*` metrics will now be emitted in case the exporter finishes early.